Open all

 Admissions

-Selective from Reception onwards, most children in the prep school gain automatic access, and make up around 90 to 100 of the Year 9 intake with approximately 30 new pupils joining alongside them.
-Scholarships are available in Year 9 and Year 12 for academics, art, music, STEM, drama and sport.
+Selective from reception onwards, most children in the prep school gain automatic access, and make up around 90 to 100 of the Year 9 intake with approximately 30 new pupils joining alongside them.
+Scholarships are available in Year 9 and Year 12 for academics, art, music, STEM, drama and sport, including rowing and dance.

 Academics and destinations

 Although the school caters for the top 50 per cent of the academic range, this is no hothouse.
 Children are taught to be reflective learners and own their own academic journey.
 Every transition to the next stage – both academically and pastorally – is managed really well and no one gets left behind.
-At GCSE, pupils can pick from 22 subjects and at A-level there are an impressive 28 to choose from, ranging from film studies to computer science.
+Any pupil who needs extra support is catered for, their strengths identified and things put in place to minimise barriers and maximise success.
+There’s a new focus in every subject on debating to allow pupils to grow their confidence and communication skills, plus a Round Table enrichment lecture programme for scholars, with all pupils welcome to attend.

 The aforementioned sixth-form centre is an incredible space with classrooms, refectory, common rooms, gym and accommodation.
 Leavers regularly head off to some 50 different UK destinations, including Russell Group universities, Oxbridge, conservatoires, filmmaking schools and art and design colleges.